 Haunted Mansion Holiday

 Plan ahead to save time in what can otherwise be a very long standby line.
 Haunted Mansion Holiday is a smart attraction to “rope drop” to skip longer lines later in the day.
-And when it is released some time in the coming weeks (likely before Christmas), the new Genie+ service at Disneyland may well be a smart investment to avoid long lines for this attraction and other popular choices.
+And now that the new Genie+ service is in place at Disneyland, it can be a smart investment to avoid long lines for this attraction and other popular choices.
 See my advanced tips for Genie+ at Disneyland to find out just how early in the day you need to select this attraction to get an optimal return time in relation to other attractions (hint: it’s early – it should probably be your first or second choice of the day).

 “it’s a small world” Holiday

 What to Do: Holiday Ride Overlays in Cars Land in California Adventure

 Over in California Adventure, there are a few more ride overlays as well.
 In Cars Land, two rides have gotten holiday transformations.
-Mater’s Junkyard Jamboree is now Mater’s Jingle Jamboree and Luigi’s Rollickin’ Roadsters turned into Luigi’s Joy to the Whirl.
+Mater’s Junkyard Jamboree is now Mater’s Jingle Jamboree and Luigi’s Rollickin’ Roadsters turns into Luigi’s Joy to the Whirl.